Posted on

 Alexander was/is an underground artist and he released his designs as stickers (and possibly t-shirts) in the early 2000’s.
 The topics of his art were mostly skateboarding or drug parody related, and more often than not, he used a blue and white color scheme.
 Unfortunately, information regarding the origin and history of this art is very difficult to find (partly due to the simplicity of the brand name) and therefore I do not know if the artist is still active or not.

 In the unlikely scenario that Alexander, or someone that knows him, happens to find this post at some point, please reach out to me on Twitter (@CPXART).
 I would like to learn more about the brand and share that information in this article.
-Also, if anyone has any original Alexander stickers that you do not see in the image slider below, and that you would be willing to part with, please direct message me on Twitter (@CPXART) and I will gladly pair a fair price.
+Also, if anyone has any original Alexander stickers that you do not see in the image slider below, and that you would be willing to part with, please direct message me on Twitter (@CPXART) and I will gladly pay a fair price.

 – CPX